Predictions as Surrogates: Revisiting Surrogate Outcomes in the Age of AI: A Review of the Surrogate Outcome Model and PPI

-Here, $g_\theta$ is a method-specific function that we call the \emph{imputed loss}; the different estimators from the literature differ in their choice of $g_\theta$.
-If $\ell_\theta$ is convex, \eqref{eqn: PPI} is essentially equivalent to \eqref{eqn: surrogate estimator} with $\psi_\theta(X, \hat{Y}) = \nabla g_\theta(X, \hat{Y})$.
 We summarize below the existing choices of $g_\theta$ in the PPI literature and their counterparts from surrogate outcomes and related literature. \begin{itemize} \item The XY-only estimator $\hat{\theta}^\cls$ is a special case of \eqref{eqn: PPI} with $g_\theta(X, \hat{Y}) = 0$.
 Recall, this is the estimator that ignores the predictions and simply uses the subset of the data where $Y$ is observed. \item The standard PPI estimator \citep{angelopoulos2023prediction, angelopoulos2023ppi++}, which we denote by $\hat{\theta}^\ppi$, chooses $g_\theta = \ell_\theta$.
 This estimator is very similar to the estimator from~ \cite{tang2012efficient} with a single imputation and a constant propensity score $p(X_i)= n/(n+N)$. \item Followup works choose $g_\theta$ such that $\nabla g_{\theta} = \hat{M} \nabla \ell_\theta$ for some matrix $\hat{M}$ that minimizes the asymptotic variance of the resulting estimator within a class $\mathcal{M}$ .
-Specifically, $\mathcal{M}$ is chosen as the set of scaled identity matrices in \cite{angelopoulos2023ppi++} and the set of diagonal matrices in \cite{miao2023assumption}.
-For one-dimensional targets $\theta^\star$, these two proposals are equivalent.
-We denote the PPI++ estimator from \cite{angelopoulos2023ppi++} by $\hat{\theta}^{\ppiplus}$. \citep{schmutz2022don} formulate a similar objective for semi-supervised learning. \item \cite{gan2024prediction} consider a more general class with $\nabla g_\theta = \gamma \hat{M}(\theta) f_\theta$ where $\gamma$ is a scalar, $f_\theta$ is a given function that takes values in $\R^q$, and $\hat{M}(\theta)$ is the $d\times q$ matrix that minimizes the asymptotic variance of the resulting estimator.
+Specifically, $\mathcal{M}$ is chosen as the set of scaled identity matrices in \cite{angelopoulos2023ppi++}, the set of diagonal matrices in \cite{miao2025assumption}, and the set of all matrices in \cite{xu2025unified}.
+For one-dimensional targets $\theta^\star$, these proposals are equivalent. \item \cite{gan2024prediction} consider a more general class with $\nabla g_\theta = \gamma \hat{M}(\theta) f_\theta$ where $\gamma$ is a scalar, $f_\theta$ is a given function that takes values in $\R^q$, and $\hat{M}(\theta)$ is the $d\times q$ matrix that minimizes the asymptotic variance of the resulting estimator.
 In their numerical studies, Gan et al. choose $f_\theta = \nabla \ell_\theta$, as in PPI++.
-Their method generalizes the method of~\cite{song2024general}, who leverage the unlabeled data through simple summary statistics such as polynomials, rather than pre-trained models. \item \cite{gronsbell2024another} study the squared loss, $\ell_\theta(X, Y) = (Y - X^\top\theta)^2/2$.
-They apply the approach proposed by \cite{chen2000unified}, which is closely related to Neyman's $C(\alpha)$ test \citep{neyman1959optimal}.
-We provide a detailed discussion in Section \ref{sec:chen-chen}. \end{itemize} All aforementioned estimators but $\hat{\theta}^\ppi$ are guaranteed to be more efficient than the XY-only estimator $\hat{\theta}^\cls$.
-However, none of them achieves the lowest asymptotic variance among the class of PPI estimators defined by \eqref{eqn: PPI}, except in a few special cases.
+Their method generalizes the method of~\cite{song2024general}, who leverage the unlabeled data through simple summary statistics such as polynomials, rather than pre-trained models. \end{itemize}